gaugefreedom/intelexta/apps/web-verifier/README.md

 - **CORS errors:** When developing with a remote backend double-check the `public/pkg` path is accessible from the dev server origin.
 - **Type errors:** Re-run `npm install` to make sure TypeScript types for dependencies are present.
+- **Stale WASM bundle:** Rebuild the WebAssembly artifacts with `npm run build:wasm` and restart the dev server.